 Organisation Description and contact details NSPCC helpline for Helping adults protect children 24 hours a day.
-For help and adults support, including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: • Text 88858 • 0808 800 5000 help@nspcc.org.uk NSPCC helpline Bespoke helpline for children and young people who've experienced Report Abuse in abuse at school, and for worried adults and professionals who need Education support and guidance:
+For help and support, adults including anyone needing advice about female genital mutilation, young people affected by gangs, concerns that someone may be a victim of modern slavery contact the NSPCC trained helpline counsellors on: • Text 88858

-Organisation Description and contact details • 0800 136 663 help@nspcc.org.uk NSPCC Free advice and support for professionals concerned about how Whistleblowing child protection issues are being handled in their organisation: Advice • 0800 028 0285 help@nspcc.org.uk UK Safer Internet Helpline for professionals working with children and young people Centre professional in the UK with any online safety issues they may face themselves or advice line with children in their care: • 0844 381 4772 helpline@saferinternet.org.uk Police Anti-Terrorist 0800 789 321 Hot Line number National Domestic Hosted by Refuge, Helpline 0808 2000247 Abuse Helpline Resources for schools include free advice from an Education Operation Encompass Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful UK Safer Internet Centre - report online harm.
-A national online content reporting centre that has been designed to assist anyone in offilitie content reporting harmful content online CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Young people who have experienced abuse at school and Education helpline parents and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual SWGfL Harmful Sexual Behaviour Support Service for the Behaviour Support children's workforce 0344 2250623 or email Services hsbsupport@swgfl.org.uk Stop it now!
+Organisation Description and contact details • 0808 800 5000 help@nspcc.org.uk NSPCC helpline Bespoke helpline for children and young people who've experienced Report Abuse in abuse at school, and for worried adults and professionals who need Education support and guidance: 0800 136 663 help@nspcc.org.uk NSPCC Free advice and support for professionals concerned about how child Whistleblowing protection issues are being handled in their organisation: Advice 0800 028 0285 help@nspcc.org.uk UK Safer Internet Helpline for professionals working with children and young people in the Centre professional UK with any online safety issues they may face themselves or with advice line children in their care: • 0844 381 4772 helpline@saferinternet.org.uk Police Anti-Terrorist 0800 789 321 Hot Line number National Domestic Hosted by Refuge, Helpline 0808 2000247 Abuse Helpline Operation Encompass Resources for schools include free advice from an Education Psychologist about how best to support children via National Helpline 0204 513 9990 Report harmful online UK Safer Internet Centre - report online harm.
+A national reporting content centre that has been designed to assist anyone in reporting harmful content online • CEOP - to report online sexual abuse or the way someone has been communicating online Report Abuse in Young people who have experienced abuse at school and parents Education helpline and teachers who are concerned about sexual abuse in education settings can call the Report Abuse in Education helpline on 0800 136 663 or email help@nspcc.org.uk Harmful Sexual SWGfL Harmful Sexual Behaviour Support Service for the children's Behaviour Support workforce 0344 2250623 or email hsbsupport@swgfl.org.uk Services • Stop it now!
 For worries about a child's sexual behaviour, 0808 1000 900